jlopp/lopp.net/README.md

 * Resources that are highly similar to existing resources need to be substantially better in some way.
 * Resources that are clearly built as referral revenue mechanisms will be rejected.
-* Services that are new have the potential to be scams will be held indefinitely until they have proven their reputation.
+* Services that are new and have the potential to be scams will be held indefinitely until they have proven their reputation.

 <img src="/images/resources.png" />